By Carolina Hobot (alias Lila Tulip)

 Word Count: 2300

 Summary: The real Percival Graves knew Credence before Grindelwald stole his face and identity.
 It started with Percival Graves ensuring the young man had truly forgotten Tina’s display of magic, but sympathy for Credence’s situation blossomed and Graves found himself embroiled in Credence’s well-being.
-One visit became two, eventually spiraling into many until the day he overplayed his hand and revealed who – what – he really was to the young man.

 Notes: This story is just my exercise into what happened to the real Mr Percival Graves as that went unanswered in both the screenplay and film.
 Thus this little story was born.
 Here I speculate that Graves must have met Credence based on the timeline of the screenplay, which implies Grindelwald reached America after Newt.
 It is a short look into his life before Grindelwald (and eventually during and afterwards).
 All supposition and head canons!